 We are responsible for making sure the food produced, handled and sold in Great Yarmouth is safe, correctly labelled and meets legal requirements.

-You can read our Autumn 2016 Food Safety Newsletter [399kb], containing guidance and information on current food safety issues, here.
+You can read our Food Safety Newsletters containing guidance and information on current food safety issues here:

 We inspect all businesses in the Borough that prepare, serve or sell food.
 We give them a rating that reflects the level of food safety and hygiene we find.
 You can check the ratings on the Food Standards Agency website.